 What is INFOODS?

 INFOODS is the International Network of Food Data Systems.
 It was established in 1984.
 It is a worldwide network of food composition experts aiming to improve the quality, availability, reliability and use of food composition data.
 INFOODS also stands as a forum through which international harmonization and support for food composition activities can be achieved and advocated.
 INFOODS is organized into several regional data centers with a global coordinator.
+In this context, INFOODS and FAO provide guidelines, standards, compilation tools, databases, capacity development tools, policy advice, advocacy tools, technical assistance at country level; and they represent a fora to link agriculture, biodiversity, food systems, health and nutrition to achieve better nutrition worldwide.

 What is the mission of INFOODS?